Tangent equations of motion for nonlinear response functions: Numerical demonstration

-All results shown in Fig.~\ref{fig:trig_chi135} are obtained from a scan over a single perturbation-field frequency\footnote{This scan also provides components with different sign patterns, e.g., $\bar{\chi}^{(5)}(\omega_1,\omega_1,\omega_1,-\omega_1, \omega - 2\omega_1)$ and $\bar{\chi}^{(5)}(\omega_1,\omega_1,-\omega_1,-\omega_1, \omega)$.}, $\omega_1 = \omega_2 = \omega_3 = \omega_4$.
+Having validated the diagonal harmonic responses, we now consider the additional information obtained from the same single-frequency scan.
+The TEOM results shown in Fig.~\ref{fig:trig_chi135} are obtained from a scan over a single perturbation-field frequency\footnote{This scan also provides components with different sign patterns, e.g., $\bar{\chi}^{(5)}(\omega_1,\omega_1,\omega_1,-\omega_1, \omega - 2\omega_1)$ and $\bar{\chi}^{(5)}(\omega_1,\omega_1,-\omega_1,-\omega_1, \omega)$.}, $\omega_1 = \omega_2 = \omega_3 = \omega_4$.
 The four independent components obtained from the scan are shown in Fig.~\ref{fig:trig_chi5}.
-To the best of our knowledge, Fig.~\ref{fig:trig_chi5} provides the first two-dimensional frequency-resolved slices of a fifth-order response function for a solid-state electron system, namely $\bar{\chi}^{(5)}(\omega_1,\omega_1,\omega_1,\omega_1,\omega_5)$ as a function of $(\omega_1,\omega_5)$.
+To the best of our knowledge, Fig.~\ref{fig:trig_chi5} provides the first two-dimensional frequency-resolved slices of a fifth-order response function for a solid-state electron system, namely, $\bar{\chi}^{(5)}(\omega_1,\omega_1,\omega_1,\omega_1,\omega_5)$ as a function of $(\omega_1,\omega_5)$.
 While standard cw driving directly yields only diagonal slices (harmonic responses), the present TEOM-based protocol reconstructs this kernel slice and returns the full $\omega_5$ dependence for each scanned $\omega_1$.
 The same approach can target other constrained slices by choosing the perturbation-field frequencies accordingly, at a corresponding computational cost.
 Moreover, evaluating fifth-order response functions with earlier approaches, either using existing methods (e.g., diagrammatic techniques) or using a finite-difference approximation \cite{Ono2025}, was impractical because of prohibitive computational costs or severe subtractive-cancellation errors, respectively.

 In Fig.~\ref{fig:trig_chi5}, the intensity vanishes near $\omega_1 = \omega_5 = 0$ because the system considered is an insulator.
 The white dotted line $\omega_5 = \omega_1$ indicates the cut used to obtain the fifth-harmonic response shown in Fig.~\ref{fig:trig_chi135}(c).
 We also find that strong peaks (continua) appear along the lines $\omega_5 = -m\omega_1$ ($m=1,2,3,4$).
 The strongest intensity appears around $\omega_1 \sim 2.3$ for $\omega_5 = -3\omega_1$ (i.e., $\omega = \omega_1$) and $\omega_5 = -\omega_1$ (i.e., $\omega = 3\omega_1$).
 Overall, the intensity is strongest for $\bar{\chi}^{(5)}_{xxxxxx}$, while the other off-diagonal components are weaker.